Retro-futuristic robot with headphones, glowing eyes, and vibrant cosmic background.

 “AI helps you see less.
 OPSEC helps you survive what remains.”

 Many AI-related failures only become visible once workloads start interacting, permissions stack up, and isolation assumptions quietly fail.
 That is where theory stops helping and environments start telling the truth.
-I analyze those breakdowns in detail in my deep dive on container security, focusing on real behavior instead of architectural diagrams.
+I analyze those breakdowns in detail in my deep dive on container security, focusing on real behavior instead of pretty diagrams.

 Pop art collage of colorful question marks in unique backgrounds.